prokashdeb01/Hurdle-Structure-Latent-Class-Mixed-Model/README.md

    Users who prefer a semi‑parametric specification can simply switch from `hlme()` to `lcmm()`.
 All other pieces of the workflow remain unchanged.

 4. **Tip for large time variables**
-   When the time index is a large integer (e.g., measured in seconds, minutes, or age), nonlinear terms in `lcmm()` may become numerically unstable.
+   When the time index is a large integer (e.g., measured in seconds, minutes, or age), nonlinear terms in `lcmm()` or `hlme()`may become numerically unstable.
 In practice, rescaling the time variable—dividing by 10 to 100—improves convergence and guards against sudden crashes without affecting the substantive interpretation of coefficients.